Self-Hosted Online Server

 Network Configuration

-1. DNS A Records For the Zmanda Pro server’s FQDNs (Fully Qualified Domain Names), create DNS A records in your organization’s DNS manager.
-Example: If your server is configured to listen on backup.zmanda.com, create the following DNS records:
+DNS Configuration For the Zmanda Pro server’s FQDNs (Fully Qualified Domain Names), create DNS A records in your organization’s DNS manager.

 The Zmanda Pro Server Setup Package